Potential Supervisors

 Dr. Sally Lindsay is a Senior Scientist at Bloorview Research Institute, Holland Bloorview Kids Rehabilitation Hospital and Professor (Status) in Department of Occupational Science & Occupational Therapy and Rehabilitation Sciences, University of Toronto.

-She is currently seeking an MSc or PhD student to work on a project exploring the intersection of discrimination, ableism and racism among children and youth with disabilities and their families.
-This qualitative research involves exploring the diverse lived experiences of youth with disabilities and the intersection of disability, ethnicity, gender and other factors; as well as co-creating solutions to enhance social inclusion and wellbeing of youth with disabilities.
+There is an opening for an MSc student to work on a SSHRC-funded project exploring the intersection of discrimination, ableism and racism among children and youth with disabilities and their families.
+This qualitative research involves exploring the diverse lived experiences of youth with disabilities and the intersection of disability, ethnicity, gender and other factors.

 LOOKING FOR: MSc, PhD, Postdoctoral Fellows